| Title: | A Simple Router for HTTP and WebSocket Requests |

 Allows you to loop through all added handlers and reassings

 them at will.
-A function with the parameters method
+A function with the parameters method, path, and

 handler given in the arguments.
 If the function does not reassign the